How Much Caffeine in Decaf Coffee?

 The Swiss Water Process used to make the best decaf coffee, tends to produce the most flavorful coffee, Ristenpart says, because it’s good at removing caffeine and without stripping other flavorful compounds from the green coffee beans.
 But it’s also more expensive to use the Swiss Water Process of to remove caffeine from coffee beans, and the process is difficult to produce at scale.

-How much caffeine in decaf coffee is a question we are asked, and none of these methods scrubs the bean of caffeine completely.
+How much caffeine in decaf coffee?
+None of these methods scrubs the bean of caffeine completely.
 While the Food and Drug Administration requires that at least 97 percent of caffeine be removed from coffee beans, some decaffeinated coffees can still contain between 3 and 12 mg of caffeine per cup of coffee.

 Does Decaffeinated Coffee Have Risks?